 Holland’s legendary tulips are on display every spring at the Keukenhof gardens in Lisse.
 Eight hundred varieties of the flower bloom over 80 acres to form a spectacular sea of bright colours.
 While these flowers were once native to the Ottoman empire, they were imported into Holland only in the 16th century.
-Visit the gardens this year from March 24 to May 16.
+Visit the gardens from 22 March until 13 May 2018 next year.
 If you’re stopping by Amsterdam, visit Bloemenmarkt, the city’s floating flower market, and drop by the Amsterdam Tulip Museum, open through the year.

 At the Indira Gandhi Memorial Tulip Garden.
 Photo: Abdars/Wikimedia Commons (http://bit.ly/1jxQJMa)

 Situated at the base of the snow-capped Zabarwan range, near Dal Lake, Srinagar’s tulip garden is the largest in Asia, covering 90 acres.
 The relatively recent garden used to be an orchard until 2007, when Ghulam Nabi Azad, Kashmir’s chief minister at the time, decided to turn it into its current avatar in an attempt to boost tourism.
 This year’s blooms, which blossomed in the beginning of April, were much welcomed – especially after the incessant rain and floods in the region.

 Vallée des Roses at El-Kelaâ M’Gouna.
 Photo: Benh Lieu SONG/Flickr/Creative Commons (http://bit.ly/1jxQJMa)